golang-fips/go/README.md

-# go
+# Go FIPS with OpenSSL

-Repository for FIPS enabled Go using OpenSSL
+Repository for FIPS enabled Go using OpenSSL.

+More information to come.